comoartista/ecommerce-js/README.md

 # 3legent-shop

-A simple e-commerce store built with vanilla JavaScript and Webpack.
+E-commerce store built with vanilla JavaScript and Webpack.
 It includes a backend (Express) and Stripe Checkout integration for order processing.

 ---